tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The combination of all litho-stratigraphic names for the rock from which the cataloged item was collected.</td>
+			<td>The combination of all litho-stratigraphic names for the rock from which the dwc:MaterialEntity was collected.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>